-This perspective prepares graduates well for continued study in graduate programs and professional medical schools.
+This perspective prepares graduates for continued study in graduate programs and medical schools.
 Course requirements for nutritional sciences include the study of energy metabolism, proteins, vitamins, minerals, community nutrition and diet in the prevention and treatment of disease.

 Alumni work at: